learningmatter-mit/PerovskiteOrderingGCNNs/README.md

 # PerovskiteOrderingGCNNs

 Repo for our paper "Learning Orderings in Crystalline Materials with Symmetry-Aware Graph Neural Networks".
+This repo is currently under construction.

 ## Setup